davidtucker/david-tucker-blog/site/blog/javascript-big-picture-links.md

 description: "This post will contain all of the links that I referecned in my JavaScript: The Big Picture course on Pluralsight."
 ---

-This post will contain all of the links that I referecned in my JavaScript: The Big Picture course on Pluralsight.
+This post contains all of the links that I referecned in my JavaScript: The Big Picture course on Pluralsight.
 I hope you have enjoyed the course.
 Please let me know of any feedback that you have.

 ## JavaScript in the Browser